-12 Dog Toys That Will Keep Your Energetic Dog Mentally Busy
+19 Dog Toys That Will Help Your Energetic, Reactive or Fearful Dog

-Go with your gut – remember, you have the best feel for what your dog will like.
+Even if a toy has stellar reviews, if you don’t think it would appeal to your dog, you’re probably right.
+Remember, you know best what toys your dog will like.
 I’ve spent too much money on toys with 5 star reviews thinking “it seems like mine wouldn’t like it but with so many 5 star reviews maybe he will!”

 Nope.
 Should’ve listened to my gut; my dog had no interest.

-My old dog used to love these, he would actually bring me the empty toy when it needed the animals stuffed back in!
-Here are 2 of my favorite:
+The Hide a Squirrel toy is a favorite in my household.
+One of my dogs would actually bring me the empty toy when it needed the animals stuffed back in!

 This category is for actually feeding your dog his dinner.
-It makes mealtime a challenge for your dog, mentally stimulating him to keep working to get all the food out.
+It makes mealtime a challenge for your dog, providing mentally stimulation as the dog keeps working to get all the food out.

 It also slows down how fast they eat, which some dogs need.

-Bonus feature: this toy buys you time to work on making dinner for the humans in your house – score!
+Bonus feature: food dispensing toys aren’t just mental stimulation for your dog, they buy you time to work on making dinner for the humans in your house – score!

 It comes in 2 sizes so make sure you order the one that will be best for your dog.